GoogleCloudPlatform/ops-agent/dev-docs/new-receivers.md

 Figure out the following details for the application to facilitate the config design later.

-- How many versions of the application are dominating in the industry, and whether we need to support more than one versions.
+- How many versions of the application are dominating in the industry, and whether we need to support more than one version.
 - For each of the version we need to support, figure out:
   - Logging
     - What logs: Once installed, what type of logs the application writes by default (e.g. Apache access logs and Apache